jshaffer94247/Extracting-Flood-Depths-From-Imagery/README.md

 <img src="./assets/vision_AI4.png" alt="drawing" width="400"/> <img src="./assets/vision_AI3.png" alt="drawing" width="400"/>
 ### VGG16 cNN

 We selected the VGG16 architecture [ref to original paper].
-The advantages of this  model are that it has performed with a high level of accuracy for image classification and has a relatively simple architecture to implement.
-Disadvantages include the time it can take to train to that high level of accuracy and the size of both the model and model weight files that it produces.
+The advantage of the VGG16 architecture is that it performs with high accuracy for image classification and has a relatively simple architecture to implement.
+On the downside, achieving a high level of accuracy is time and computationally expensive.
+Similarly, both the model and the files that it produces are huge.

 <img src="./assets/vgg16_neural_network.jpg" alt="drawing" width="900"/> Image Credit: K. Simonyan and A. Zisserman, University of Oxford